yakivy/poppet/README.md

 ### Customizations
 The library is build on following abstractions:
-- `[I, F[_]]` - probably the first two letters that you saw in the poppet. `I` - is an intermediate data type what your coding framework is working with, can be any serialization format, but it will be easier to choose from [here](https://github.com/yakivy/poppet/tree/master/coder) because they come with a bunch of predefined coders. `F` - is your service data kind, can be anything as long as it has a `cats.Monad` typeclass;
+- `[I, F[_]]` - probably the first two letters that you saw in the poppet. `I` - is an intermediate data type what your coding framework is working with, can be any serialization format, but it would be easier to choose from [here](https://github.com/yakivy/poppet/tree/master/coder), because they come with a bunch of predefined coders. `F` - is your service data kind, can be any monad (has `cats.Monad` typeclass);
-- `poppet.provider.Server`/`poppet.consumer.Client` - used for data transferring, technically they are only the functions from bytes to bytes lifted to passed kind (`Array[Byte] => F[Array[Byte]]`).
-So you can use anything as long as it can receive/pass an array of bytes (for more information you can check the [examples](#examples), all of them were build on different web frameworks) and decorate it as you wish (example with authentication is [here](#authentication));
+- `poppet.provider.Server`/`poppet.consumer.Client` - used for data transferring, technically they are just the functions from bytes to bytes lifted to passed data kind (`Array[Byte] => F[Array[Byte]]`).
+So you can use anything as long as it can receive/pass an array of bytes (for more info you can check the [examples](#examples), all of them were build on different web frameworks) and decorate it as you wish (example with authentication is [here](#authentication));
 - `poppet.ExchangeCoder`/`poppet.ModelCoder` - used for coding bytes to intermediate format/intermediate format to models.
-It is probably the most complicated technique in the library since it is build on implicits, because of that, poppet comes with a bunch of `poppet-coder-*` modules, where you hopefully can find your favourite coder.
-But if it is not there, you can always try to write your own by providing 4 basic implicits like in `poppet.coder.circe.instances.CirceCoderInstances`;
+It is probably the most complicated technique in the library since it is build on implicits, because of that, poppet comes with a bunch of `poppet-coder-*` modules, where you hopefully will find your favourite coder.
+If it is not there, you can always try to write your own by providing 4 basic implicits like in `poppet.coder.circe.instances.CirceCoderInstances`;
 - `poppet.FailureHandler` - used for handling failures, more info you can find [here](#failure-handling).

 #### Authentication